GeekyAnts/react-native-aria-website/docs/introduction.md

 ---
 id: introduction
-title: What is React Native Aria?
+title: What is React Native ARIA?
-sidebar_label: What is React Native Aria?
+sidebar_label: What is React Native ARIA?
 slug: /
 ---